jmneto/CosmosSQLcmd/Readme.md

 ## Azure Cosmos DB SQL Command Line Client Tool

-This utility is a lightweight Command-Line Client for Aure Cosmos DB.
+This utility is a lightweight Command-Line Client for Aure Cosmos DB Core(SQL) API.
 It has a versatile editor for editing and executing queries directly from a Console Window!

 ## Usage